Second Epistle of Clement

 The Second Epistle of Clement (Κλήμεντος πρὸς Κορινθίους), often referred to as 2 Clement (pronounced "Second Clement"), is an early Christian writing.
-It was at one point possibly considered canonical by the Coptic Orthodox Church.
+It was at one point possibly considered canonical by the Coptic Orthodox Church and Eastern Orthodox Church.
+1 and 2 Clement were included in some Bibles, such as the Codex Alexandrinus and Codex Hierosolymitanus, but are not included by active churches in the modern New Testament and is classified by them as New Testament apocrypha.
+It is part of the Apostolic Fathers collection.

 Authorship

 2 Clement was traditionally believed to have been an epistle to the Christian Church in Corinth written by Clement of Rome sometime in the late 1st century.
 However, 4th-century bishop Eusebius, in his historical work, says that there was only one recognized epistle of Clement (namely the so-called First Epistle of Clement).
 He expresses doubt about the authenticity of a second epistle.
 Similar doubts were also expressed by Jerome in the 5th century.
-Modern scholars believe that Second Clement is actually a sermon written around 95–140 CE by an anonymous author, one who was not Clement of Rome.
+Modern scholars believe that Second Clement is actually a sermon written around AD 120–140 by an anonymous author, one who was not Clement of Rome.
 Nonetheless, scholars still generally refer to the work by its traditional name "Second Clement", although it is sometimes also referred to as "An Ancient Christian Homily".

 2 Clement appears to be a transcript of a homily or sermon that was originally delivered orally at a Christian worship service.
 For example, in chapter 19, the speaker announces that they will read aloud from scripture – something one would only expect to find in a transcript of an oral sermon.
 Similarly, whereas an epistle would typically begin by introducing the sender and recipient, 2 Clement starts with by addressing "Brethren", and then proceeding directly to the sermon.
 If it is a sermon, 2 Clement would be the earliest surviving Christian sermon (aside from those found in the New Testament).

 Like many early Christian texts, 2 Clement was written in Greek, the common language of the Hellenized Mediterranean area.

 The earliest external reference to 2 Clement is found in Eusebius's Ecclesiastical History written in the early 4th century: